minichate/jscs-ember-deprecations/README.md

 ### Deprecations added in Ember 1.11

-`disallowObjectController` will warn you if you use the deprecated Ember.ObjectController.
-See [http://emberjs.com/deprecations/v1.x/#toc_objectcontroller] for details.
+`disallowObjectController` will warn you if you use the deprecated `Ember.ObjectController`.
+See http://emberjs.com/deprecations/v1.x/#toc_objectcontroller for details.

 `disallowInstanceInInitializer` will warn you if you are looking up instances within an initializer.
-See [http://emberjs.com/deprecations/v1.x/#toc_access-to-instances-in-initializers] for details.
+See http://emberjs.com/deprecations/v1.x/#toc_access-to-instances-in-initializers for details.

 ### Deprecations added in Ember 1.12

-`disallowCoreView` will warn you if you use the deprecated Ember.CoreView.
-See [https://github.com/emberjs/ember.js/pull/10585] for details.
+`disallowCoreView` will warn you if you use the deprecated `Ember.CoreView`.
+See https://github.com/emberjs/ember.js/pull/10585 for details.

 `disallowEmberTryCatch` will warn you if you use the deprecated `Ember.tryCatch` or `Ember.tryCatchFinally` helpers.
-See [https://github.com/emberjs/ember.js/pull/10667] for details.
+See https://github.com/emberjs/ember.js/pull/10667 for details.

 `disallowEmberRequired` will warn you if you use the deprecated `Ember.required()` helper.
-See [https://github.com/emberjs/ember.js/pull/10668] for details.
+See https://github.com/emberjs/ember.js/pull/10668 for details.

 ### Deprecations added in Ember 1.13

 `disallowAtEachLeafNode` will warn you if you use the deprecated `foo.@each` notation.
-See [https://github.com/emberjs/ember.js/pull/11994] for details.
+See https://github.com/emberjs/ember.js/pull/11994 for details.

 ### Other Ember best practices

 `disallowPrototypeExtension` will warn you if you are using `.property()`, `.observes()` or `observesBefore()`.
-See [http://guides.emberjs.com/v1.10.0/configuring-ember/disabling-prototype-extensions/#toc_functions] for details.
+See http://guides.emberjs.com/v1.10.0/configuring-ember/disabling-prototype-extensions/#toc_functions for details.

 # Licence